-SM: The answer to this question is similar to that of the US one.
+SM: The answer to this question is similar to that of the question on the US.
 Pakistan has been failing since its inception, but still will stay on as a nation state.
 The reasons for the same are that her neighbours want her to exist more than anyone across the globe.
-If Pakistan doesn't exist, Afghanistan will become a Pathan majority state that will be terribly threatening for other communities.
+If Pakistan does not exist, Afghanistan will become a Pathan majority state that will be terribly threatening for other communities.
 The proposed Akhand Bharat will have 40% Muslim population.
 Iran will encounter a Balochistan problem.
 Hence, for all such reasons, Pakistan will stay on as a failed nation state.